Vivid-IOV-Labs/web-monetization-video-ads/README.md

 	console.log("Monetization start event not occurred");
 });
 ```
-`webMonetizationFaker.js`used also in test for mocking the web monetization api.
+- `webMonetizationFaker.js` this is the module that mocks web monetization api.

-`webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the current payment pointer in the metatag and observe its mutations.
+- `webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the current payment pointer in the metatag and observe its mutations.

 #### VideoAdvertizer

-It  initializing and playing the ads and also exposes`stopAds` for stopping them when needed.
+It  inizializes and plays the video ads and also exposes `stopAds` method for stopping them when needed.
 ```
 import { initVideoAdvertizer } from "web-monetization-video-ads";